 In 1979, two scientists presented a brief paper at a meeting of the American Astronomical Society, in which they presented evidence that the sun may be shrinking.
 Astronomers immediately were skeptical, and much discussion resulted.
 Consequently, very good arguments and data that contradicted this result came forth.
 Ignoring these subsequent papers, many creationists seized upon the original presentation as evidence of recent creation.
 If the sun is powered by gravity rather than a nuclear source, then the sun, and presumably the earth, must be far younger than the 4.5 billion years that most scientists think that they are.
 This would preclude biological and geological evolution that most scientists believe today.
 But was this paper correct?
 The shrinking sun hypothesis was thoroughly investigated in the creation literature and was found wanting.

 Along the way there was another wrinkle.
 If the sun is powered by nuclear reactions, it would be good to test this directly.
 However, these reactions occur deep inside the sun, near its center.
 We receive radiation from the solar surface, a few hundred thousand miles higher, so we cannot directly observe the solar core.
 Or can we?
-A byproduct of the nuclear reactions in the solar core are elusive little particles called neutrinos.
+A byproduct of the nuclear reactions in the solar core is an elusive little particle called a neutrino.
 Neutrinos do not easily interact with other matter.
 Therefore, as the solar neutrinos are produced in the solar core, they easily escape the sun, passing through the sun’s outer layers as if they weren’t there.
 Hence solar neutrinos arrive on earth about eight minutes after they were created in the solar core.

 Since the predicted and measured neutrino fluxes from the sun match, it is clear that the sun derives its energy from fusion of hydrogen into helium and not from gravitational contraction.